Rich vs. poor mindset

 They’ll also lose the time the assets would have grown in value.

 4. The rich minimize taxes and use the power of corporations.

-The rich have or use advisors who have financial IQ – the expertise in accounting, investing, understanding markets and the law.
+The rich have or use advisers who have financial IQ – the expertise in accounting, investing, understanding markets and the law.

-They understand how to manoeuvre the system to protect their assets and minimize their taxes.
+They understand how to maneuver the system to protect their assets and minimize their taxes.